reececorkhill/Console-Finances/README.md

 ## Credits

-Portfolio project was developed by <a href="https://github.com/reececorkhill">reececorkhill</a>.
+Console Finance Calculator was developed by <a href="https://github.com/reececorkhill">reececorkhill</a>.

 ## License